phoenix-rtos/phoenix-rtos-doc/quickstart/ia32-generic-qemu.md

 # Running system on <nobr>ia32-generic-qemu</nobr>

-This version is designated for generic PC based on the IA32 processor.
-To launch this version the final disk image should be provided.
-The image is created as the final artifact of the `phoenix-rtos-project` building and is located in the `_boot` directory.
-The image consists of the bootloader (plo), kernel, TTY VGA driver, ATA driver with ext2 filesystem.
+This page covers running Phoenix-RTOS on a generic IA32 (x86) PC using QEMU.
+The disk image is built to `_boot/` and includes the bootloader (plo), kernel, TTY VGA driver, ATA driver, and ext2 filesystem.

 See [Building](../building/index.md) chapter.

 ## Running image under QEMU

-Firstly, you need to install QEMU emulator.
+Install QEMU:
 <details>
   <summary>How to get QEMU (Ubuntu)</summary>